EwellNeuroLab/Seizure-Analysis-GUI/README.md

 **_Scoring_**

 When detection result is accepted, the first seizure is shown in the LFP Viewer.
 By pressing the *Play Video* button, video for the first seizure is played.
+Video can be stopped anytime by switching the *Video* button to *Off*.
 Scoring questions can be answered and saved by pressing the *Save* button.
 User can toggle between seizures with the *Previous* and *Next* buttons.

 **_Output files_**